 However, if like so many you answered no to either or both questions then I must ask:-

 What is your purpose of working where you do, could you be happier, more fulfilled, more successful, richer perhaps somewhere else.
-What stops you form chasing that positive outcome?
-Lack of self belief? lack of support?
-Lack of perceived opportunity?
+What stops you from chasing that positive outcome?
+A lack of self-belief? a lack of support?
+Or a Lack of perceived opportunity?

 Are you travelling home with a reluctance in your heart?
 Shouldn’t you be entitled to a warm, supportive and comforting home?

-Not much more to say, except we are here and can categorically help you to get where you want to be
+We are here and can categorically help you to get where you want to be.